ifm/ifm3d-ros/README.md

     <td>uint16</td>
     <td>0xf</td>
     <td>
-      The pcic schema mask to apply to the active session with the frame grabber.
+      The PCIC schema mask to apply to the active session with the frame grabber.
 This determines which images are available for publication from the camera.
 More about pcic schemas can be gleaned from the
       <a href="https://github.com/ifm/ifm3d">ifm3d</a> project.